NREL/foundational-industry-energy-data/INSTALL.md

 ## Installation

-There are multiple ways to install a Python package.
+There are several ways to install a Python package.
 We strongly recommend using a virtual environment to avoid conflicts with other packages and projects in your system.
 For development we use `pixi` and our recommended way to install `fied`.